Western Sydney University School of Medicine

 The Western Sydney University School of Medicine is a constituent body of the College of Health and Science at Western Sydney University, Australia.

+On average, it accepts 120-150 students for admission each year starting in January.
+Domestic students seeking entry into the school are required to sit the University Clinical Aptitude Test (UCAT ANZ) and to meet the required threshold for each section.
+Following this, prospective students who receive the required UCAT score are invited to a Multi-Mini-Station Interview, and assessed against various academic thresholds.

 It became the third medical school offering degrees for medical practice in Sydney after The University of Sydney and The University of New South Wales.
 In 2007, the Bachelor of Medicine/Bachelor of Surgery (MBBS) degree was offered for the first time and in 2019, the Doctor of Medicine (MD) program was introduced to replace it.

 Affiliated Hospitals

 Clinical teaching of the School of Medicine is imparted at following medical hospitals: